huntdatacenter/docs/docs/coordination/roles.md

 # Coordinator roles

 **High impact science needs smooth and seamless coordination to fly.
-Scientific coordinators are the personnel that guard this magic dust.
+Scientific coordinators are the personnel that make this magic dust.
 We have established several coordinator  roles to help with this work.**

 [[toc]]